OrangeTux/orangetux.nl/content/develop_android_apps_with_docker.md

     12Launching application...
     LAUNCH SUCCESS

-Great, you build and installed your app from a Docker conainer!
+Great, you build and installed your app from a Docker container!

 ## Automate
 Now let's automate this stuff.
 We created a small `Dockerfile` and put the